Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-07-15-nba-draft-history-3.markdown

 **Coach**: John Wooden (1948 - 1975)

-John Wooden is widely regarded as the best men's college basketball coach in history, and Kareem Abdul-Jabbar, the best men's college basketball player in history.
-This time period was the the prime of the John Wooden era as UCLA won the National Championship every year during this period.
+John Wooden is widely regarded as the best men's college basketball coach in history, and Kareem Abdul-Jabbar is widely regarded as the best men's college basketball player in history.
+This time period was the the prime of the John Wooden era as UCLA won the National Championship every year from 1969 to 1973.

 Overlapping notable periods:
 * 1971 - 1975, total Agg 28.94